 I hope this helped convince you to visit Puerto Vallarta!
 As I said, I LOVE this place, it is my second home and I can almost guarantee you will fall in love with it too.

-For more information about visiting Puerto Vallarta, Mexico, you can head over to their Official Tourism Guide.
+For even more information about visiting Puerto Vallarta, Mexico, you can head over to the Puerto Vallarta Tourism Board.

 Is there anything that you would like to know more about?
 Let me know by commenting below!
 I love talking about Vallarta, so don’t be afraid to ask me anything!